Cooperative Purchasing FAQs

 40 U.S.C § 502 (c) offers the following definition of state or local government: "The term, "State or local government" includes any State, local, regional, or tribal government, or any instrumentality thereof (including any local educational agency or institution of higher education)."

 The term does not include contractors or grantees of state or local governments.
 If there is a question on whether or not an entity falls under this definition, the entity may submit an eligibility request to GSA.
-Instructions for eligibility requests can be found here.
+Instructions for eligibility requests can be found at our eligibility determination process page.
 GSA will issue a formal determination on behalf of the requesting entity that clearly outlines the entity’s access to GSA sources of supply.
 Entities that clearly fall under the definition of state and local government do NOT need to request an eligibility determination.

 GSA does not issue eligibility letters to entities that clearly fall under the legal definition of state or local government.
 If the entity clearly falls under the legal definition of state or local government, then they are automatically authorized to place orders under these programs.

 If there is a question about eligibility, either from the purchasing entity or the GSA vendor, the purchasing entity may submit an eligibility request to GSA, as directed above.